 Monday, 8:15am.
 Mario, a 6th grade teacher in a low-income area of his country, is sitting in his classroom.
-Suddenly, one hears: “tututu, tuu-tutuuu,” the ringtone of an incoming Skype call.
+Suddenly, he hears the familiar ringtone of an incoming Skype call.

 - Hello?
 Marta?
 Can you hear me?

 - Yes, Mario.
-It is a pleasure to see you again.
-Are you ready for our session? – replies the voice coming from the computer sitting peacefully on the desk.
+Nice to see you again.
+Are you ready for our session? – replies the voice coming from the computer

-Using advanced online and mobile technologies, a remotely-located instructional leader like Marta can observe the lesson and discretely offer feedback in real time to teachers like Mario, thanks to the device called bug-in-ear.
-The characters in our example are fictitious, but similar situations did occur during the realization of a pilot project lead by a group of researchers from different American universities, financed by the U.S. Department of Education.
-The results show that this method is not only effective for improving teacher quality, but it also increases motivation, fosters team work, and contributes to the pursuit of innovative pedagogical solutions.
-Some experts consider this quick and low-cost method very promising for increasing teacher effectiveness, even for the least efficient.
+Using an advanced mobile device (appropriately named bug-in-ear), a remotely-located instructional leader like Marta can observe the lesson and discreetly provide feedback in real time to novice teachers like Mario.
+While these characters in our example are fictitious, they reenact what occurred during pilot sessions of a project led by a group of researchers financed by the U.S. Department of Education.
+This team found that this method is not only effective for improving teacher quality, but it also increases motivation, fosters team work, and contributes to the pursuit of innovative pedagogical solutions.

-This debate is particularly relevant in the case of Latin America, given that the region’s nations have recently invested heavily in increasing the access of their students to computers and internet, predominately through the “one-to-one” model.
+This debate is particularly relevant in the case of Latin America.
 Out of the 26 borrowing member countries of the IDB, 20 have undertaken a “one-to-one” computing initiative between 2006 and 2012 and more than 8 million portable computers have been distributed to public school students in the region.
-Our perspective from the IDB is neither white nor black; instead it entails different shades of gray.
+Our take on the use of ICT in the classroom is neither black nor white, but it leans towards shades of gray.
 Infrastructure and technology are necessary but not sufficient; they need to be geared towards improving learning.
-The key question is: how can we design effective technology programs to improve our children’s learning?
+The key question is: how can we design effective technology programs to improve our children and youth’s learning?

-In the context of the World Telecommunication and Information Society Day, celebrated on May 17th, we wanted to highlight the enormous potential that lies in the use of technology in education.
-The IDB’s experience in the region, the new evidence about effective uses of technology in education, and the existence of successful international and innovative experiences fills us with enthusiasm and motivates us to support the countries in their quest for education solutions using technology.
-In this way, more Latin American teachers, like Mario, can access innovative tools to help them improve how much their students learn.
+As we kick-off the Innovation Month at the IDB´s Education Division, we wanted to highlight the enormous potential that lies in the use of technology in education.
+The IDB’s experience in the region, the new evidence about effective uses of ICTs, and the existence of successful international and innovative experiences such as Plan Ceibal, motivates us to support the countries in their quest for new and more effective education solutions.